 He's creating more despite handling the ball less

 With so many players on the team who are comfortable handling the ball, he's working without it more than at any time since he first joined San Antonio.
 In fact, his usage rate represents his lowest since his rookie year.
-I can stomach his turnovers because they are almost always what TBF calls 'productive' -- turnovers that occur while trying to set up his teammates for easy scores.
+I can stomach his turnovers because they are almost always productive -- turnovers that occur while trying to set up his teammates for easy scores.
 Manu rarely puts himself in unfavorable positions where he is forced to toss a crazy pass to save the possession.
 When he loses the ball, it's because he's looking to lead a cutting teammate past three defenders.
 That's what makes Manu ... well, Manu.
 He's fearless, and selfless.
-And he's had more success in this specific role than a number of poing guards, much less shooting guards.
+And he's had more success in this specific role than many poing guards, much less shooting guards.
 In nine games during March, he is averaging 5.9 assists in 24.9 minutes.

 He's improved defensively

 Manu has always been an underrated defender with long arms and he exhibits an arcane knowledge of passing angles.
 According to 82games.com, Manu has limited opposing shooting guards to 14.6 points per 48 minutes, 4.9 assists, 3.7 rebounds, 2.9 turnovers and an abnormally low 8.6 PER.
 Manu still is decidedly above-average defensively but now that a good portion of the scoring load is off his shoulders, he's able to allocate more energy towards defense.
 And when the Spurs have an engaged Manu, watch out.
 Some crazy stuff starts happening.